VOLTTRON/volttron/docs/source/core_services/service_agents/failover/Failover.rst

 ---------------

-There is also a *simple* configuration available that does not involve coordination with volttron central.
+There is also a *simple* configuration available that does not involve coordination with Volttron Central.
 The secondary agent will start its managed agent if believes the primary to be inactive.
 The simple primary always has its managed agent started.